-8. Economic Dependence
+6. Economic Dependence

-The Organization received 70% (2021 - 48%) of its eligible funding from Immigration, Refugees and Citizenship Canada.
-The future of the Organization is reliant on Immigration, Refugees and Citizenship Canada providing sufficient funding to manage the requirements of current and future years.
-At March 31, 2022, the Organization has completed two years of a five year funding agreement with Immigration, Refugees and Citizenship Canada.
+The Organization received 33% (2023 - 53%) of its eligible funding from Immigration, Refugees and Citizenship Canada.
+At March 31, 2024, the Organization has completed four years of a five year funding agreement with Immigration, Refugees and Citizenship Canada.
+The Organization believes that if this funding was lost, they would be able to obtain sufficient funding from other sources to fund the expenditures of the Organization.